 - Cognitive Abilities Test (CogAT)

-GT Testing is available in Spanish and other languages other than English.
+GT Testing is available in Spanish and in languages other than English.
 International GT Testing session occurs during the school year for students being assessed in languages other than English.

 For more information regarding the screening and assessment of students for the gifted program contact the Northside ISD GT Testing Center at (210) 397-7840 or the Gifted & Enrichment Office at (210) 397-8631.